Theory of Out-of-Time-Ordered Transport: EFT for out-of-time-ordered transport

 \item {\em KMS} symmetry imposes

 \end{enumerate} The KMS-transformed fields $\tilde \phi_{K^2},\tilde \phi_{TK}$ are given by

 with, in the 1234 basis,

-(The notation $K^n$ reflects the fact that we permuted legs across the density matrix $n$ time in Eq.~\eqref{eq_KMS}, and $T$ refers to time-reversal.)
+(The notation $K^n$ reflects the fact that we permuted legs across the density matrix $n$ times in Eq.~\eqref{eq_KMS}, and $T$ refers to time-reversal.)
 In practice, it is often useful to implement KMS perturbatively in $\beta\omega$, see App.~\ref{app_terms}.